bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 #### Add Secret Manager Accessor Role to the Service Account

 When you ran the `gwp run deploy` command earlier, GCP by default uses a service account as the user.

 That service account has all the permissions needed to create and deploy containers (and more).

-It does not have access to Secrets Manager by default.
+However, it does not have access to Secrets Manager by default.

 1. Go to https://console.cloud.google.com/ > IAM & Admin
 2. Edit the "Compute Engine default service account"